-Oxford shoes with a rigid shank and stiff laced uppers.
+Oxford shoes with a rigid shank and stiff-laced uppers

-Carbon plates to stiffen the shank or stiffen the forefoot.
+Carbon plates to stiffen the shank or stiffen the forefoot

-Bracing with an Arizona Brace or Ritchie Brace.
+Bracing with an Arizona Brace or Ritchie Brace

 Oral or topical anti-inflammatories can help in the acute phase of osteoarthritis.
 Non-steroidal anti-inflammatories (NSAIDs) often are used.
-Examples of NSAID's include Celebrex, Naprosyn and Motrin.
+Examples of NSAID's include Celebrex, Naprosyn, and Motrin.
 Topical pain relievers such as Biofreeze also are helpful.

 Surgical treatment of osteoarthritis may be required if bracing and medical treatment proves ineffective.
 Surgical care consists of joint debridement, fusion or replacement with implants.
 The choice of each procedure depends on the location of the osteoarthritis and general health of the patient.

 Correction of ankle arthritis using ankle implant surgery has become common in the past few years.
 Several unique styles of implant have been approved by the FDA for ankle replacement.
 Ankle replacement surgery is a new field that has shown promising early results.
-Unfortunately, the long term success of ankle implants has been less than optimal for most patients.
+Unfortunately, the long-term success of ankle implants has been less than optimal for most patients.
 Revision of failed ankle implants is difficult due to the amount of bone resected to place the implant.
 Mechanical failure continues to be common in ankle implants.
 Ankle fusion remains a common alternative to ankle implants.
 Ankle implant surgery is performed under general anesthesia and takes 1-2 hours to complete.
-The ankle is then immobilized for 4 weeks following surgery at which time patients can begin to bear weigh on the ankle.
+The ankle is then immobilized for 4 weeks following surgery, at which time patients can begin to bear weight on the ankle.

 Another technique called arthrodiastasis involves off-loading the ankle with a distraction fixator.
 The fixator is surgically attached to the foot and leg with pins.
 The pins then are mechanically separated to "off-load" the ankle.
 The theory is that off-loading allows the joint to regenerate cartilage.
 Arthrodiastasis requires 12 to 22 weeks of non-weight-bearing in the distractor.

 Symptoms of rheumatoid arthritis include an acute onset of pain accompanied by joint swelling.
-The onset of pain is polyarticular and limits most activities including the ability to work.
+The onset of pain is polyarticular and limits most activities, including the ability to work.
 The onset of rheumatoid arthritis in the foot is abrupt, usually within a matter of hours.
 Rheumatoid arthritis often progresses to subluxation of the metatarsal phalangeal joints.
-Rheumatoid nodules and atrophy of the plantar fat pad is common.
+Rheumatoid nodules and atrophy of the plantar fat pad are common.

 Causes and Contributing Factors

 RA is an autoimmune disease.
 An autoimmune disease occurs when the body's immune system attacks itself.
-In the case of RA the immune system attacks the cells lining the joint capsule called the synovium.
+In the case of RA, the immune system attacks the cells lining the joint capsule called the synovium.
 The end result is thickening and fibrosis of the joint with destruction of the cartilage.

 Treatment of rheumatoid arthritis in the foot can be quite complex and depends on the patient's response to treatment.
 Medical care of rheumatoid arthritis should be managed by a rheumatologist who is familiar with the side effects of medications that reduce the body's autoimmune response.

 Although treatment of the immune response is the primary goal in RA, bracing and joint support are critical.
-Surgical revision of joints effected by RA is common.
+Surgical revision of joints affected by RA is common.
 The image at left shows the pre and post-surgical correction of rheumatoid deformity of the forefoot.
 The pre-op image at left shows dislocation of the metatarsal phalangeal joints and advanced rheumatoid arthritis of the great toe joint.
-The adjacent post-op image shows a Swanson great toe implant and pan-metatarsal head resection (Hoffman Procedure)
+The adjacent post-op image shows a Swanson great toe implant and pan-metatarsal head resection (Hoffman Procedure.)

 Psoriatic arthritis (PA) is form of sero-negative arthritis.
 Psoriatic arthritis may be associated with a previous skin or nail infection of psoriasis.
 It is not unusual to find psoriatic arthritis without previous evidence of psoriasis of the skin or nails.

 Symptoms of psoriatic arthritis in the foot include focal swelling of the interphalangeal joint of the toes.
 The joint will become swollen and painful with no history of injury.
-X-rays of advanced cases may show slow erosive changes that are called a pencil and cup deformity.
+X-rays of advanced cases may show slow, erosive changes that are called a pencil and cup deformity.
 This finding is seen in the metatarsal phalangeal joints where the metatarsal head resembles the point of the pencil and the base of the proximal phalanx (toe) is the receiving cup.

 Causes and Contributing Factors

 Treatment of psoriatic arthritis is mostly supportive.
 Most cases subside within a few months of onset.
-Severe cases respond to immune therapy similar to treatment of rheumatoid arthritis.
+Severe cases respond to immune therapy similar to the treatment of rheumatoid arthritis.